-- 4. Invasive alien species have serious economic, environmental and human health impacts and are now recognized as one of the greatest threats to biodiversity globally.
-In marine and coastal environments, invasive species have been identified as one of the four greatest threats to the world's oceans.
-Ships' ballast water is of particular concern as a vector of introduction of invasive alien species in the Mediterranean sea because of the large quantities of ballast water coming from different marine environments around the world being discharged at Mediterranean ports.
-Ballast sediments are also of concern for management. as they provide a substrate for a variety of marine species, notably dinoflagellates. - The 2004 BWM Convention provides a critically needed set of management tools to address the issue and calls for regional cooperation and harmonization of policies to attempt solving this transboundary marine environmental issue.
+5. Invasive alien species have serious economic, environmental and human health impacts and are now recognized as one of the greatest threats to biodiversity globally.
+In marine and coastal environments, invasive alien species have been identified as one of the four greatest threats to the world's oceans.
+Ships' ballast water is of particular concern as a vector of introduction of invasive alien species in the Mediterranean Sea because of the large quantities of ballast water coming from different marine environments around the world being discharged at Mediterranean ports.
+Ballast sediments are also of concern for management as they provide a substrate for a variety of marine species, notably dinoflagellates.

+6. The 2004 BWM Convention provides a critically needed set of management tools to address the issue and calls for regional cooperation and harmonization of policies to attempt solving this transboundary marine environmental issue.
 Although the BWM Convention has not yet entered into force, the national process of ratifications is underway in many countries.
-Meanwhile, voluntary measures complying with the requirements of the Convention are needed in order to minimize the introduction of harmful aquatic organisms pathogens in the Mediterranean sea. - 6.
-The present Strategy is composed of eight Strategic Priorities and of an Action Plan and Workplan/Timetable for its implementation.
+Meanwhile, voluntary measures complying with the requirements of the Convention are needed in order to minimize the introduction of invasive alien species in the Mediterranean Sea.

+7. The present Strategy is composed of eight Strategic Priorities and of an Action Plan and Workplan/Timetable for its implementation.

 Strategic Priority 1.
-Support international instruments developed to minimize the introduction of harmful aquatic organisms and pathogens in the Mediterranean
+Support international instruments developed to minimize the introduction of invasive alien species in the Mediterranean